Using Assets Query Language (AQL) syntax

 An AQL query that returns all objects with the "Host" object type:

-Note: if you are in the Assets User role, you will not get to see the object type id and the schema id.
-You can get those values from your Assets Administrator or Assets Manager and then use it to perform AQL queries.
+If you're in the User role, you won’t have access to the object type ID or schema ID.
+You can request these values from your Administrator or Manager to perform your queries.

-Instead of the objectId, you can always use the Key attribute on any object type to search for a particular object.
+Alternatively, instead of using the objectId, you can search using the Key attribute for any object type to find a specific object.

 Operators